 Find shoes that go with several styles of dressing – trousers, a dress, or even with Daisy Dukes for a quirky summer ensemble.

 That’s how you know they’re versatile: they go with a mix and match version of many different ensembles.
-Pick as many versatile pieces for your capsule wardrobe as you can.
+Pick as many classic pieces for your capsule wardrobe as you can, in your signature style.

 6 // Re-evaluate every season